TLPFY Investors Have Opportunity to Lead Teleperformance SE Securities Fraud Lawsuit

-LOS ANGELES, May 10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Teleperformance SE ("Teleperformance" or the "Company") (OTC: TLPFY).
+LOS ANGELES, May 15, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Teleperformance SE ("Teleperformance" or the "Company") (OTC: TLPFY).

 Class Period: July 29, 2020 – November 9, 2022